ibexa/documentation-developer/docs/api/graphql/graphql.md

 - the existing types
 - details of content types, and their fields in the context of developing your own application

-You can request additional content information such as the Section or Objects states, available under the `_info` field.
+You can request additional content information such as the section or Objects states, available under the `_info` field.

 You can also query content type and content type group information through the `_info` and `_types` fields.